primate-run/primate/docs/docs/index.md

 # What is Primate?

-Primate is a *universal web framework* for building full-stack applications.
+Primate is the *universal web framework* for building full-stack applications.

 It doesn't tie you to a single stack — it lets you freely combine frontends, backends, databases, and runtimes into the mix that works best for you.